talex5/mirage-www/tmpl/wiki/xen-on-cubieboard2.md

 **Status:** work-in-progress

-These notes detail the process of setting up a Xen system on a Cubieboard2.
+These notes detail the process of setting up a Xen system on a Cubieboard2 (or Cubietruck).
 They are based on the [Xen ARM with Virtualization Extensions/Allwinner](http://wiki.xen.org/wiki/Xen_ARM_with_Virtualization_Extensions/Allwinner) documentation, but try to collect everything into one place.
 I'm trying to document the exact steps I took (with the wrong turns removed); some changes will be needed for other systems.